 The Iran-Contra affair was a secret arrangement in the 80s to provide funds to the Nicaraguan Contra rebels from profits gained by selling arms to Iran during the administration of President Reagan.

 Dan Quayle is an American politician who served as the 44th Vice President of the United States from 1989 to 1993, teaming with President George H.W.
 Bush.

-President Ronald Reagan - the conservative icon who reshaped American politics and laid the groundwork for the end of the cold war.
+President Ronald Reagan was a conservative icon who reshaped American politics and laid the groundwork for the end of the Cold War.